cjneely10/YAPIM/README.md

 YAPIM is a pipeline-generation tool for easily creating and running data analysis pipelines.
 YAPIM supports workstation/server usage and High Performance Computing systems that use SLURM.

-YAPM creates its pipelines by generating dependency graphs for a set of python classes that implement the provided `Task` or `AggregateTask` abstract base classes.
+YAPIM creates its pipelines by generating dependency graphs for a set of python classes that implement the provided `Task` or `AggregateTask` abstract base classes.
 For a given input set, tasks are topologically sorted and automatically parallelized to the user-provided cpus/threads/nodes and memory.